lmiori92/AtapiduinoSingleChip/README.md

 I have not found any github repository containing atapiduino.
 So, one of the first commits involves copying the original code so that changes can be tracked directly with git.

+# Configuration Management

+Currently, the project is inside a single ".ino" file.
+This will change at some point since I prefer using gcc without the arduino library.

 # License

 The original atapiduino is distributed with the GPLv3 license, hence this project is also licensed under the terms of the GPLv3 license.